-Thea Sherer (Vice Chair and Literacy Link Governor)
+Thea Sherer (Vice Chair, Ark Appointed and Literacy Link Governor)

 Thea is Head of Group Communications at a global academic publishing company with many years experience in communications, external affairs and marketing in the public and private sectors.
 She has particular interests in developing children’s interest and capability in the ‘STEM’ subjects (Science, Technology, Engineering and Maths), the importance of Music and the Arts in the curriculum and the need for all children to have opportunities to achieve their best in literacy and numeracy so that they can use these skills in other areas of the curriculum.
 She has been a member of the Governing Body since December 2014 and is committed to ensuring that all the children who attend the school have a positive start to their education and are given every opportunity to achieve their best.

 I am a chartered accountant with experience auditing and advising a range of clients in the commercial, charitable and public sectors.
 This includes work with a number of government departments and agencies in the education sector.
 Before moving to south London to start my career I studied modern languages and history at Durham and am passionate about the importance of the humanities in the curriculum.
 Having made London my home, I volunteered as a governor to contribute to the community that welcomed me so warmly when I arrived here over five years ago, and to bring the perspective and skills of my profession to the governance of a local school.

 Moira Cruddas (Executive Principal)